why shop manta sleep

 Consider relaxation techniques such as deep breathing or meditation.
 These will help calm your mind and relax your body.
 Or listen to sleep-inducing music or white noise.

-So, now you know not to exercise too soon (and too much) before bedtime.
+So, now you know to exercise only a little before bedtime.
 And what to do to avoid insomnia caused by exercise.
 It’s time to look at how much sleep you need after a workout.

-Advanced Sleep Medicine Services says top athletes get 10 to 12 hours of sleep every night and nap during the day(2).
+Advanced Sleep Medicine Services says top athletes get 10 to 12 hours of sleep every night and nap during daytime(2).
 (Sounds like a clear indicator of how important it is to sleep after a workout, agree?)

 On average, a person needs at least 7 to 8 hours a night.
 But that changes depending on how intense your workout sesh is.
 Listen to your body.
 If you’re super tired after a workout, that means you have muscle fatigue.